minmit/p4-exercises/README.md

 ## The Assignment: Filtering suspicious traffic

+In the [filter](./exercises/filter) folder, you will see instructions on how to extend the forwarding functionality to detect and mark suspicious packets.
+To submit the assignment, email your `filter.p4` and `mycontroller.py` files to the instructor.

 ## P4 Documentation and Extra Resources

 The documentation for P4_16 and P4Runtime is available [here](https://p4.org/specs/)